-In February we received pay cheques from the following companies:
+In February 2020, we received dividend payments from the following companies:

 - Apple (APPL)